Quantum Operation’s CES Exhibit to Showcase

 The key to achieving this noninvasive 24/7 monitoring are Quantum Operation’s core technologies that include the novel spectrometer materials one of which is designed to emit an optimal spectrum, and another that is highly responsive to target spectra as well as the innovative firmware that efficiently extract targeted data by canceling noise.
 These technologies can be used to measure all types of vital signs, ranging from heart rate to electrocardiography (ECG).

-“Until now, sticking a need into your finger or arm has been the only available method for accurately measuring your glucose level.
+“Until now, sticking a needle into your finger or arm has been the only available method for accurately measuring your glucose level.
 Our wristband will change that, making the painful daily routine unnecessary for all diabetic patients,” said Quantum Operation CEO Kazuma Kato.
 “Our core technologies also enable healthcare businesses to compile accurate big data and provide better solutions for disease control and management.
 We are very excited to introduce these technologies at CES 2021.”

 Noninvasive, accurate and continuous glucose monitoring